dmitrymomot/gokit/sse/README.md

 ### Message

 The `Message` struct represents an SSE event with fields for ID, event type, data payload, and targeting information.
+Messages can also have a TTL (Time-To-Live) to control their expiration.

 ## Usage Examples